fahertym/icn-covm/docs/architecture.md

-# nano-cvm Architecture
+# icn-covm Architecture

-This document provides an overview of the nano-cvm architecture, including its execution flow, compiler phases, and governance operations.
+This document provides an overview of the icn-covm architecture, including its execution flow, compiler phases, and governance operations.

 ## System Overview

-nano-cvm is a stack-based virtual machine that executes a Domain-Specific Language (DSL) with governance-oriented operations.
+icn-covm is a stack-based virtual machine that executes a Domain-Specific Language (DSL) with governance-oriented operations.
 The system is designed to be modular, secure, and predictable, with features like memory isolation, recursion protection, and error propagation.

 Key components include:
 - **Modular compiler** that transforms DSL code into operations